Salesforce (NYSE:CRM) PT Raised to $225.00

-Salesforce (NYSE:CRM – Get Rating) had its target price upped by research analysts at Royal Bank of Canada from $165.00 to $225.00 in a report issued on Thursday, Benzinga reports.
-The brokerage presently has an “outperform” rating on the CRM provider’s stock.
-Royal Bank of Canada’s price target suggests a potential upside of 20.69% from the stock’s previous close.
+Salesforce (NYSE:CRM – Get Rating) had its price objective upped by Barclays from $195.00 to $225.00 in a research report report published on Thursday, The Fly reports.
+They currently have an overweight rating on the CRM provider’s stock.

 Salesforce Stock Performance

-In other Salesforce news, insider Brent Hyder sold 292 shares of the company’s stock in a transaction that occurred on Friday, December 23rd.
-The shares were sold at an average price of $128.55, for a total value of $37,536.60.
-Following the transaction, the insider now owns 6,305 shares in the company, valued at approximately $810,507.75.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-In other news, CAO Sundeep G. Reddy sold 186 shares of the stock in a transaction on Monday, January 23rd.
-The shares were sold at an average price of $155.59, for a total transaction of $28,939.74.
-Following the transaction, the chief accounting officer now owns 1,273 shares in the company, valued at approximately $198,066.07.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, insider Brent Hyder sold 292 shares of the firm’s stock in a transaction on Friday, December 23rd.
-The shares were sold at an average price of $128.55, for a total transaction of $37,536.60.
-Following the completion of the transaction, the insider now owns 6,305 shares in the company, valued at $810,507.75.
+In related news, CEO Marc Benioff sold 725 shares of the company’s stock in a transaction dated Thursday, March 2nd.
+The stock was sold at an average price of $188.10, for a total transaction of $136,372.50.
+Following the sale, the chief executive officer now owns 27,753,609 shares in the company, valued at $5,220,453,852.90.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+In other Salesforce news, CEO Bret Steven Taylor sold 1,034 shares of the company’s stock in a transaction that occurred on Friday, December 23rd.
+The stock was sold at an average price of $128.55, for a total value of $132,920.70.
+Following the sale, the chief executive officer now owns 901,195 shares in the company, valued at $115,848,617.25.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, CEO Marc Benioff sold 725 shares of the company’s stock in a transaction that occurred on Thursday, March 2nd.
+The shares were sold at an average price of $188.10, for a total value of $136,372.50.
+Following the completion of the sale, the chief executive officer now owns 27,753,609 shares in the company, valued at approximately $5,220,453,852.90.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 27,868 shares of company stock worth $4,560,558.
-3.60% of the stock is currently owned by company insiders.
+Over the last quarter, insiders have sold 27,868 shares of company stock worth $4,560,558.
+Corporate insiders own 3.60% of the company’s stock.

 About Salesforce